thiagobruch/HA_Addons/beszel-agent-for-HA/README.md

-Testing Beszel-Agent for HA from https://github.com/henrygd/beszel
+DO NOT USE - Testing Beszel-Agent for HA from https://github.com/henrygd/beszel